 May 21, 2015 - Amnesty International calls on FIFA

 to step up its efforts preventing the exploitation of migrant workers

 building World Cup stadiums in Qatar.
 The human rights group

 reports the Qatari government has failed to implement many of the worker safety protections it had previously promised.
-A FIFA spokesperson tells CNN,
+FIFA responds with a statement

-"FIFA has repeatedly urged publicly and with the highest authorities in Qatar fair working conditions for all workers in Qatar are imperative.
+: "FIFA has repeatedly urged publicly and with the highest authorities in Qatar that fair working conditions for all workers in Qatar are imperative."

 May 27, 2015 -